mongodb/mongo-ruby-driver/.evergreen/README.md

 This directory contains configuration and scripts used to run the driver's test suite in Evergreen, MongoDB's continuous integration system.

-## Running On Docker
+## Testing In Docker

-It is possible to run the test suite on Docker.
+It is possible to run the test suite in Docker.
 This executes all of the shell scripts as if they were running in the Evergreen environment.

 Use the following command: